-Christopher Jumin Lee is a trial lawyer who has represented a wide range of domestic and international clients in federal jury trials, international arbitration hearings, criminal sentencing, and extradition.
-Chris has also advocated on behalf of clients in regulatory proceedings with the Securities and Exchange Commission (SEC) and Department of Justice (DOJ).
+Christopher Jumin Lee is a trial lawyer who specializes in courtroom advocacy for complex international disputes.
+Chris has advocated for clients in federal jury trials, international arbitration hearings, extradition hearings, and regulatory proceedings with the Securities and Exchange Commission (SEC) and Department of Justice (DOJ).

-Chris is a native speaker of Korean and is deeply familiar with Korean culture and business practices.
-Before law school, Chris was an officer in the Republic of Korea Air Force, and served on the staff at the Ministry of National Defense, where he received a commendation for meritorious service.
+Chris is a native of South Korea and is one of very few Korean nationals with stand-up advocacy experience in complex matters in U.S. Court.
+Before practicing the law, Chris was an officer in the Republic of Korea Air Force, and served on the staff at the Ministry of National Defense, where he received a commendation for meritorious service.